sequenceiq/blog-test/source/_posts/2015-03-29-periscope-ambari-2-dot-0-scale-based-on-any-metric.markdown

 ## What's next

 We're steadily working to make both [Cloudbreak](http://blog.sequenceiq.com/blog/2014/12/23/cloudbreak-on-hdp-2-dot-2/) and Periscope `GA`.
-If you're interested helping us simply register and start using them, every feedback is welcomed.
+If you're interested helping us simply register and start using them - every feedback is welcomed.
 The key aspect we're focusing on at the moment is the security layer (`kerberos` based security probably worth a blog entry).
 In the meanwhile follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook).